smoke-wolf/TouchScript/README.md

  ## Usage

 Qrec
-Run `python3 qrec.py` to start recording your touch interactions.
+Run `sudo python3 qrec.py` to start recording your touch interactions.
 Press Esc to stop recording and save the output as a .touch file.

 TouchEditor